zagos09/PhotoGallery/README.md

 Features

-Responsive Design: Adjusts to various screen sizes for better user experience.
+-Responsive Design: Adjusts to various screen sizes for better user experience.

-Image Grid: Organized display of photos in a grid format.
+-Image Grid: Organized display of photos in a grid format.